Marcono1234/hda-fbi-typst-thesis-template/README.md

 - Prof. von Rüden's ["Empfehlungen zu Abschlussarbeiten"][fbi-abschlussarbeit-recommendations]

 > [!IMPORTANT]\
 > Before using this template, clarify with your professor whether they permit usage of Typst and this template, or whether they insist on usage of the official LaTeX template.
-Also keep in mind that Typst is still a relatively new language, so chances are lower that fellow students or professors can help you in case you encounter problems.
-On the other hand, Typst might be easier to set up and use than LaTeX and has an [official forum](https://forum.typst.app/) where you can find a lot of information and ask questions.
->
-> Also note that professors might have additional requirements or preferences for the layout (though it might not affect grading).
-For example some professors might prefer large figures to 'float' to the top of pages (can be achieved with [Typst's `figure.placement`](https://typst.app/docs/reference/model/figure/#parameters-placement)).
-Ask your professor about this, and listen to their feedback when you hand in the first drafts of your thesis.

-> [!IMPORTANT]\
-> This template tries to follow Prof. von Rüden's "Empfehlungen zu Abschlussarbeiten".
-If you notice any deviations from these recommendations, from the official requirements, or if a professor tells you that something is missing / wrong with the template, please report it [as issue](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/issues).
->
-> To be safe, double check that your thesis fulfills all requirements and recommendations, in case they have changed in the meantime or there is an issue with this template.

-> [!NOTE]\
-> The thesis template currently only supports one-sided printing.
-Printing two-sided likely causes undesired results such as incorrect margins.\
-> If you are interested in two-sided printing, have a look at [this feature request](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/issues/2).
-However, you should clarify with your professor if they permit two-sided printing in the first place.

 ## Repository structure